-The third problem: The heat generated by the UV light bulb can weaken fitting, embrittle plastic tubing and create a leak in certain circumstances.
+Problem 3: The heat generated by the UV light bulb can weaken the fittings, embrittle plastic tubing and create a leaks in many circumstances.
 That’s really pretty undesirable in most modern kitchens.
 Imagine comeing down in the moring and finding a swimming pool where your kitchen used to be.

-The final (fifth) problem: Most undersink ultraviolet systems are cheap plastic Asian Import models or cheap, poorly designed stainless steel Asian Import models.
+Problem 5: Most undersink ultraviolet systems are cheap plastic Asian Import models.
+They are very unreliable.
 I’ll be kind and just say that they inherently have a lot of problems, not the least of which are leaks.

 So, if you want a UV for use after your reverse osmosis system, the odds are, once you weigh the pros and cons, you will decide against it.
-The best solution is to install a ultraviolet system on the point-of-entry (POE) into your home so that all of the water in your home is bacterially pure.
+Many people opt to install a ultraviolet system on the incoming line to their home so that all of the water in your home is bacterially pure.
 However, in addition to Ultraviolet Disinfection, there are two additional technologies that are extremely effective at disinfecting water.